VNTANA-3D/viewer-demo/README.md

 **transparency-mode**

 Transparency mode used when rendering transparent objects.
-Available values are “normal” and “depth-write”.
-If set to "depth-write", transparent meshes will use the depth buffer when being rendered.
+Available values are `“normal”` and `“depth-write”`.
+If set to `"depth-write"`, transparent meshes will use the depth buffer when being rendered.
 This may improve the render quality of transparent meshes.

   - type: string
   - default: `"normal"`